 There are also future plans under discussion to conduct an energy service business, helping introduce new infrastructure using various financial strategies.

-—Switching from coal to natural gas to reduce CO2 by approximately 76,300 tons over 10 years—
+Switching from coal to natural gas to reduce CO2 emissions by approx. 76,300 t over 10 years

-SOGEC focuses on fuel switching from coal to natural gas, and this project is the first for SOGEC to supply natural gas to an individual business.*2 This project is subsidized under the Japanese government’s joint crediting mechanism (JCM)*3 as a JCM model project by the Ministry of the Environment of Japan (MOEJ),*4 and it is being undertaken through cooperation between the governments of Vietnam and Japan.
+SOGEC is concentrating its efforts on fuel switching from coal to natural gas, and this project marks the company’s first time of supplying natural gas to an individual business.*2 This natural gas supply business will be a subsidized project*3 under Japan’s Joint Crediting Mechanism (JCM)*4 scheme.
+This project is being undertaken through cooperation between the governments of Vietnam and Japan.

 This project has been launched after a feasibility study*5 conducted jointly by the municipalities of Osaka and Ho Chi Minh with the participation of ACV and SOGEC to assess the CO2 emissions reduction effects of the project at food plants.
 The project aims to replace coal-fired steam boilers at the two ACV plants with highly efficient natural gas-fired steam boilers to which SOGEC will provide natural gas in order to improve the work environment and reduce CO2 emissions at the plants.